toomanycats/trusdx-audio/README.md

 ## Installation Windows

-* Download the .exe file from the [Releases page](https://github.com/threeme3/trusdx-audio/releases)
+* Download the .EXE file from the [Releases page](https://github.com/threeme3/trusdx-audio/releases)

 * Run the setup and follow instructions.
-In case Windows complains about harmful content, select Other options and Run.
+In case Windows protection blocks the start then seleect More Info and Run.

 * Connect the (tr)uSDX to the USB port, set volume to 10